Ibrahim-Mohamed-Qualyfi/NYC-Taxi-Star-Schema/README.md

 - Removes any files within the landing, bronze, silver and gold container.

-**Copy data activity (CopyToLanding)**
+**Copy data activity (Copy to Landing)**

 - Moved data from source container to the landing container using the copy data tool in ADF.
-Use the LinkedService to connect ADF to the Azure storage blob.
+Use the LinkedService to connect ADF to the Azure Data Lake Storage Gen2 account.

 **Notebook 2 (Bronze)**